What is a botnet?

 Yet most the of work performed by botnets is behind the scenes.
 They're often deployed to churn out spam emails to millions of users, usually laced with Trojans designed to ensnare new devices.
 Botnets can even be hired to bombard a website with traffic to artificially inflate a site's visitor rate.

-Analysing the economic impact
+Analysing the economic impact of botnets

 Historically, botnets targeted online financial institutions as that's where the money is at.
 Today, currencies have spread to all corners of the internet, making every business a target.